 - Pass on to other officers the skills and information you have that will assist them in the professional performance of their duties; either informally or at shift change briefings or in formal training sessions.

 - Recognize and report any violations of County or Sheriff's Office policies and procedures observed, and investigate and document same, as assigned by the Sheriff.

-- Take advantage of every opportunity to enhance professional knowledge and skills by attending training, studying on your own and learning from others with specialized skill and expertise as the opportunities arise.
+- Take advantage of every opportunity to enhance professional knowledge and skills by attending training, studying on your own, and learning from others with specialized skills and expertise as opportunities arise.

 - Show up for work on a regular and predictable basis as scheduled.

 - Must attend 40 hours of approved training every year from among the training opportunities identified and approved by the Sheriff.

 - Must, on occasion, responsibly and professionally handle large sums of cash; and on intermittent occasions independently expend budgeted funds for vehicle maintenance, supplies, and travel expenses.

 - Must be able to demonstrate consistent interpersonal skills that will enable them to relate professionally with the public and other County and Sheriff's Office employees.

 - Must be able to spend lengthy periods in an automobile, subject to working in all weather conditions with occasional extended periods of exposure to inclement weather.